Deep Global Model Reduction Learning in Porous Media Flow Simulation: Preliminaries

 \subsection{Construction of nodal basis functions}

-Next, we present the construction of our POD basis functions.
+Next, we present the construction of basis functions in the POD subspace.
 The basis functions are designed such that the degrees of freedom have physical meanings (e.g., represent the solution values at selected locations).
 Since the constructed basis functions have limited support, it will allow localizing the forward dynamics by writing the forward map for the solution values at selected locations with pre-computed neighborhood structure.